Stephen Robert Morse: MyTwoCensus: 2010 Census Watchdog

-In February 2009, Morse founded MyTwoCensus, a non-partisan, political watchdog group for the 2010 U.S. Census.
+In February 2009, Morse founded MyTwoCensus, a non-partisan, political watchdog group for the 2010 U.S. census.

 Skillbridge

-Morse co-founded the tech consultancy film Skillbridge, that was sold to Toptal in 2016.
+Morse co-founded the tech consultancy firm Skillbridge, that was sold to Toptal in 2016.

 Amanda Knox

 In 2016, Morse produced the Netflix documentary Amanda Knox.
 Morse started making the film while he was an Erasmus Mundus journalism student in 2011.
 The documentary covers Knox's life and wrongful prison sentence for murder and her subsequent acquittal.
 Morse was nominated for an Emmy Award for "Outstanding Documentary or Nonfiction Special".

 EuroTrump

 Morse produced EuroTrump, a film about the right-wing Dutch politician Geert Wilders, who has been compared to Donald Trump.
 Morse managed to gain Wilders' trust following his work on Amanda Knox; though he did not personally agree with Wilders on many issues, he felt it was important to respect them in order to find out more about Wilders' politics.
 He was given permission to film Wilders during campaigning for the 2017 Dutch general election, and consequently gained more access to Wilders than other news organizations.
 The film was released shortly after the Dutch elections at the Sheffield Documentary Festival as “Wilders” in June 2018.
 But after this screening, Morse, believing in the Japanese concept of Kaizen, known in English as continuous improvement, added many additional edits to the film that was then rebranded as EuroTrump.
 The film discusses the rise of Twitter in politics, as Morse shows how Wilders bypasses traditional forms of media to go straight to "the people."
 The film begins with Morse soliciting Wilders' involvement.
 Morse has said that Wilders is "actually much smarter than Trump" and "knows what he's doing".
 The film was screened at the International Film Festival in Ferrara, Italy.
 EuroTrump was subsequently released on Amazon and Hulu in the United States on June 30, 2018.